Alternative Routes to Certification

 Pathways to PE

 Pathways to PE recruits and trains committed individuals with a demonstrated interested in fitness and education to become fully-certified Physical Education (PE) teachers in NYC public schools.
 Participants work inside an established PE teacher’s classroom for observation, hands-on experience, and exposure to high quality PE instruction.
-Training begins in the spring.
+University coursework begins in January 2019 and training in NYC public schools begins in spring 2019.

 New York City Teaching Collaborative